sage-code/maj/README.md

 **Cases:**

-Maj is designed for chat, to make friends and to learn other languages.
-Since it is a logic language it can be used also for debates, study and entertainement.
-Maj is a Romantic language.
-This is a word similar to Romance but not the same.
-Maj is designed for communication with persons who do not speak English or Spanish or Franch but Maj.
+Maj is designed for quick informal chat, and to make friends on-line.
+It is a logic language it can be used also for debates, study and entertainment.
+Maj is a Romance language.
+Words are similar to Romance languages but not the same.

 Maj is similar to Esperanto, except is much more simpler.
-Maj has shorter words and simpler grammar so it can be quicly learned by anyone who knows Latin alphabet.
-Our first instructions to learn Maj are in English but I hope someone will eventually translate the instructions into his native language.
+Maj has shorter words and simpler grammar so it can be quickly learned by anyone who knows Latin alphabet.
+Initial documentation to learn Maj is written using English but we hope someone will eventually help to make documentation in other languages.

 **Rad more:** [case](case.md)

 ## Alphabet

-Mission of Maj alphabet is to maximize the number of sounds using ISO Latin letters.
+Purpose of Maj alphabet is to maximize the number of sounds using ISO Latin letters.
 We want to use a normal QUERTY keyboard to type Maj text but also to write Maj using a pen.
-Unfortunately print characters are not easy to write therefore Maj has actually two alphabets: print alphabet and script alphabet.
+Unfortunately Latin characters are not easy to write therefore Maj has actually two alphabets: print alphabet and script alphabet.

 * Maj has a total of 28 letters in the alphabet;
 * Maj has deterministic phonetic rules for reading and writing;
 * There are 2 letters: {h, g} having associated 2 sounds each;

-The alphabet starts with same letters "A, B, C" like any Romance languages but some letters are ordered differently to include the missing letters: hard G = ğ and soft G = ĝ, plust the additional letter ə = ă that is not available in ISO Latin.
+The alphabet starts with same letters "A, B, C" like any Romance languages but some letters are ordered differently to include the missing letters: hard G = ğ and soft G = ĝ, plus the additional letter ə = ă that is not available in ISO Latin.

  1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9  | 10 | 11 | 12 | 13 | 14
 ---|---|---|---|---|---|---|---|----|----|----|----|----|----